HFTSRedux/TS2Redux/README.md

 	 - Yes.
  5. **I'm only interested in playing TS2.
 Do I need to keep Homefront's game files on my computer?**
 	 - Yes and no. The port of TS2 within Homefront is not a standalone program.
 It's embedded inside of the Homefront game executable.
 In order to run TS2, Homefront must be able to run.
 You can, however, delete most of Homefront's game files reducing the total size of the game from ~46GB down to just ~2.5GB.
 Use the installer batch script (included with this project) to perform this step.
+ 6. **Do I have to download all of Homefront just to play TS2?**
+	 - If you haven't downloaded Homefront yet, you can optionally download just enough of Homefront from Steam required to play TS2.
+This saves about 40GB of internet bandwidth.
+We have created a script called "[ts2-downloader.bat](https://github.com/HFTSRedux/TS2Redux/tree/master/Install/Setup-Files/TS2-downloader)" that uses a third-party tool, [DepotDownloader](https://github.com/SteamRE/DepotDownloader/releases), to download specific files from Steam that allows you to play TS2 without having to download all of Homefront.
+This script is in BETA and requires basic knowledge of how to use Windows batch scripts.
+If you need help, ask us in Discord.
- 6. **How do I change my video display settings?**
+ 7. **How do I change my video display settings?**
 	 - Use Homefront's settings menus to change video output settings, among other settings (including mouse sensitivity).
- 7. **Do I play through TS2 in order to unlock characters and levels like in the console ports?**
+ 8. **Do I play through TS2 in order to unlock characters and levels like in the console ports?**
 	 - No. Everything is unlocked by default.
 This includes all characters, story missions, arcade levels, challenge modes, cheats, and minigames (playable from the *Temporal Uplink* weapon).
+We are looking into how to allow people to progress through the game and unlock things like in the regular game, but that's not available just yet.
- 8. **I want to help!**
+ 9. **I want to help!**
 	 - Join us on the TSO Discord server ([click here](https://discord.gg/fBnFZBYht5)) and message a member of the Redux Tech Team to inquire further.
- 9. **Is this any different than playing TS2 in an emulator?**
+ 10. **Is this any different than playing TS2 in an emulator?**
 	 - There are a advantages and disadvantages to this port compared to playing TS2 using an emulator in Xemu (Xbox), Dolphin (GameCube), or PCXS2 (PS2).
 People have created mods for some of the console ports of TS2 that increase texture resolution, inject mouse/keyboard input, among other things.
 The overall experience of playing TS2 Redux on PC compared to playing in an emulator is very similar, except TS2 Redux (PC) does all this natively.
 TS2 on PC also includes high-quality audio, the TS1 map *Chemical Plant*, proper widescreen support, and more.

 # Disclaimer